Nome 2020 Registration is now open:

 Nome is a frontier town of nearly 4000 residents, currently witnessing a gold mining boom.
-Accessible only by boat and airplane, bordered on the West and South by the Bering Sea, and the North and East by miles of trackless wilderness, Nome is a
+Accessible only by boat and airplane, bordered on the West and South by the Bering Sea, and the North and East by miles of trackless wilderness.

 Our tour will cover the prime birding areas along the coast, including Safety Sound Lagoon and Wooley Lagoon with beautifully blooming inland alpine tundra, rivers, and the wetlands surrounding Nome.
 We will also spend time birding our way to the boreal spruce forest towards the town of Council.
 Most of the birds are in their striking, fresh breeding plumages—rarely if ever seen in the lower 48.
 We make an extra effort to locate some of the accidental Asian species—such as Bluethroat, Yellow and White Wagtail, Arctic Warbler, Northern Wheatear, Snow Bunting, Gray-tailed Tattler (seen on a 2006 YBT trip)—that regularly occur at Nome.